Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Joint Ptychographic Tomography

-The depth-sectioning capabilities afforded by multi-slice ptychography discussed in~\cref{sec:multi-slice_ptycho}, provide limited resolution along the beam direction \cite{chen2021electron}.
-An alternative approach, with a rich literature in electron microscopy, is tilting the sample to obtain multiple two-dimensional projections and reconstructing them tomographically to obtain three-dimensional sample information~\cite{yang2017deciphering}.
+Multi-slice ptychography provides limited resolution along the beam direction~\cite{chen2021electron}.
+An alternative approach, with a rich literature in electron microscopy, is tilting the sample to obtain multiple two-dimensional projections and reconstructing them tomographically to obtain three-dimensional sample information~\citep{yang2017deciphering}.

-While traditional STEM electron tomography techniques most often use the inelastically-scattered electrons hitting the high-angle annular dark field (HAADF) detector, which is not sensitive to light atoms, recent work has successfully reconstructed the three-dimensional atomic structure of a heterogeneous sample containing light elements using electron ptychography~\cite{pelz2022solving}.
+While traditional STEM electron tomography techniques most often use the thermally-scattered electrons indicent on a high-angle annular dark-field (HAADF) detector, recent work has successfully reconstructed the three-dimensional atomic structure of a heterogeneous sample containing light elements using electron ptychography~\citep{pelz2023solving}.
 In particular, the authors collected a tilt-series of 4D-STEM datasets of a double-walled CNT containing Zr-Te nanostructures and performed mixed-state ptychographic reconstructions for each tilt-angle, which were then reconstructed tomographically to obtain a three-dimensional volume.
-We will refer to this technique as \textit{serial ptychography-tomography}, due to the sequential fashion in which the reconstructions are performed. \Cref{fig:overlap-tomo} illustrates this technique for a simulated tilt-series along the long-axis of the simulated CNT model shown in~\cref{fig:dpc}b with six-degree increments.
+We will refer to this technique as \textit{serial ptychographic tomography}, due to the sequential fashion in which the analysis was performed. \Cref{fig:overlap-tomo} illustrates this technique for a simulated tilt-series along the long-axis of the simulated CNT model shown in~\cref{fig:dpc}b with six-degree increments.
 While the full tilt-series reconstruction (\cref{fig:overlap-tomo}, second column) shows sufficient reconstruction quality to trace atoms, the missing wedge artifacts shown in the fourth column of~\cref{fig:overlap-tomo} severely degrade the reconstruction quality.

-In addition to being much more dose-efficient as compared to HAADF tomography, serial ptychography-tomography can take advantage of the aforementioned benefits of various flavours of ptychography to reconstruct thicker samples with partial coherence.
+In addition to being much more dose-efficient compared to HAADF tomography, serial ptychographic tomography can take advantage of the aforementioned benefits of various flavours of ptychography to reconstruct thicker samples with partial coherence.
 However, it still suffers from common tomographic artifacts such as the missing-wedge.